MyNameIsVoo/AssetStoreDocs/TerraWorldProceduralLandGenerator/README.md

 - [8] Outline - to draw the state when hovering over props in the scene
 - [9] AlwaysTop - for drawing the palette
 - [10] MapWater - optional

+And add 2 new tags:
+- Ground
+- Water

+Check the URP graphics settings, the **Render Pipeline Asset** field should be set to **UniversalRP-UltraQuality** *Edit/Project Settinsg/Quality/Render Pipeline Asset*

 # Contacts